ten3roberts/recipe.nvim/README.md

 All recipes are a lua table consiting of
   - *cmd* - The command to execute
-  - *interactive* - Open a terminal for the process and allow user input, useful for running your program
-  - *action* - Execute a function by ref or name (as specified in `config.actions`)
+  - *kind* - either of build,term,dap
   - *cwd* - Working directory to run the recipe in
   - *restart* - Restart recipe instead of focusing it

 Recipe invocations are idempotent, so multiple of the same build invocations won't be run at the same time.

-If a recipe is interactive and is run again, the terminal will be focused or created again.
+If `restart=true` the task will be restarted on subsequent runs, otherwise, the terminal will be focused or created again.
 This is very useful for a REPL which can be closed, reopened, or refocused.